KMilhan/emacs.d/README.md

 config, further programs will likely be required, particularly those that flycheck or flymake use to provide on-the-fly syntax checking.

+- Shell formatting relies on the `shfmt` executable — install it and ensure it is on your `PATH` (see https://github.com/mvdan/sh).

 ## Installation

 To install, clone this repo to `~/.emacs.d`, i.e. ensure that the